B.G 2.17

 "deśataḥ kālataścaiva guṇataśca tridhā titiḥ । sā samastā harereva na hyanye pūrṇasadguṇāḥ॥"

-"The space, time and qualities are the different dimensions.
-On all these parameters Lord Hari alone is complete with all auspicious qualities, no other."
+"The space, time, and qualities are the different dimensions.
+On all these dimensions, Lord Hari alone is complete with all auspicious qualities; no other."

 इति परमश्रुतिः ॥१७ ॥